 - a.
-Height and weight data will be collected annually on all children in Grades 1, 4, 7 and 10, as required by Massachusetts, during physical education classes when mandated by grants and/or the Commonwealth of Massachusetts.
+Height and weight data will be collected annually on all children in Grades 1, 4, 7 and 10, as required by Massachusetts.
 Results will be made available to families upon request.
 This information is confidential information consistent with the Family Educational Rights and Privacy Act (FERPA) and to the maximum extent possible under the law. - b.
 School & City officials will meet to review the Youth Risk Behavior Survey data and share the results with the school community. ()